aguiarsc/echo-ai-assistant/docs/00-COMPREHENSIVE-CODEBASE-ANALYSIS.md

 4. **Performance focus**: Debounced updates and efficient rendering
 5. **User experience**: Responsive design and accessibility

-### Novel Writing Focus
+### Business Productivity Focus
-1. **Context awareness**: File system integration with AI
+1. **Context awareness**: Document system integration with AI
-2. **Creative parameters**: Optimized AI settings for writing
+2. **Professional parameters**: Optimized AI settings for business productivity
 3. **Workflow optimization**: Hierarchical organization
-4. **Content generation**: Smart file creation and management
+4. **Content generation**: Smart document creation and management
 5. **Persistence**: Reliable data storage and recovery

-This comprehensive analysis represents the complete understanding of the Echo Novel Assistant codebase, covering every aspect from low-level implementation details to high-level architectural decisions.
-The system is well-designed for its intended use case of AI-assisted novel writing with a strong focus on user privacy, performance, and creative workflow optimization.
+This comprehensive analysis represents the complete understanding of the altIA Business Assistant codebase, covering every aspect from low-level implementation details to high-level architectural decisions.
+The system is well-designed for its intended use case of AI-assisted business productivity with a strong focus on user privacy, performance, and professional workflow optimization.